yncxcw/sdchecker/README.md

 ## How it works:
 SDchecker mines bothe YARN and application logs (e.g., Spark) to contruct a scheduling graph.
 It further decompose each piece of the delay from the scheduling graph so that users can use it to study these delays.
-Currently, it supports tracing the scheduling delay of Spark on YARN, we plan to supprt other frameworks, like Hadoop, Tez in the future.
+Currently, it supports tracing the scheduling delay for Spark on YARN, we plan to supprt other frameworks, like Hadoop, Tez in the future.

 Currently it can report: